efritz/blog/content/articles/2020-10-19-migrating-to-postgres.md

 # Repairing

 The solution was a trivial as the initial mistake: just add indexes.
 This was easy enough to do, although we had to do it by hand.
 Our migrations run in our frontend API pods, blocking application startup until the migration has completed.
-Blocking production startup in order to write hundreds of gigabytes of indices to a database was a non-starter.
+Blocking production startup in order to write hundreds of gigabytes of indexes to a database was a non-starter.
 Our solution was to run the migration by hand in a CloudSQL shell in order to regain a responsive service, and merge a migration into the main branch that could be performed idempotently.
 This way, we can use concurrent index creation to avoid a full table lock, and the schema in our repository matches what is in production (a DevOps prime directive).

 ```text
 sg=> CREATE UNIQUE INDEX CONCURRENTLY lsif_data_metadata_idx on lsif_data_metadata (dump_id);